Legal December 08, 2025 11 min read 2416 views

 What This Means for Landlords in Practice

-Below is the real-world interpretation for today’s courts, judges, and possession specialists.
+Below is the real-world interpretation for transitional Section 21 claims in England.

 Scenario 1: You NEVER had a gas safety certificate